nicholasphilo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-Investigating the impact that NA replacement has has on the mean and median.
+Investigating the impact that NA replacement has had on the mean and median.

 ```r
 mean_steps_day_NA <- mean(total_steps_day_NA)